erofs/docs/src/faq.md

    comparing with SquashFS.

 In addition, EROFS may produce larger images due to the following differences:
- - **Inode size**: Currently EROFS has to use 64-byte ondisk inodes (extended inodes) to support per-inode nanosecond timestamps, whereas SquashFS often uses [32-byte inodes with only 4-byte timestamps](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/fs/squashfs/squashfs_fs.h?h=v6.12#n334) for regular files;  Consider switching to 32-byte EROFS compact inodes (e.g., by using `-T`) if per-file timestamps are not a strong requirement;
+ - **Inode size**: Currently EROFS has to use 64-byte on-disk inodes (extended inodes) to support per-inode nanosecond timestamps, whereas SquashFS often uses [32-byte inodes with only 4-byte timestamps](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/fs/squashfs/squashfs_fs.h?h=v6.12#n334) for regular files; Consider switching to 32-byte EROFS compact inodes (e.g., by using `-T`) if per-file timestamps are not a strong requirement;

- - **Lack of metadata compression**: If your testsets contain a large number of files, EROFS may result in larger images compared to SquashFS because of metadata compression is not supported.
+ - **Lack of metadata compression**: If your test sets contain a large number of files, EROFS may result in larger images compared to SquashFS because of metadata compression is not supported.
 Again, it isn't considered at first due to bad impacts to random metadata performance but it may be implemented in the future.

  - **File-based deduplication**: SquashFS deduplicates files with identical data by default (it can be disabled with `-no-duplicates`), whereas EROFS does not (except for hardlinks).
 However, EROFS offers finer-grained data deduplication using `-Ededupe`.

  - **BCJ filters**: SquashFS can compress with XZ algorithm of BCJ enabled to optimize executable code.
 This feature is not supported by EROFS for now, but there are plans to introduce BCJ filters for all EROFS-supported algorithms.